DJBarnes/django-dump-die/README.md

     ---

-5. From a file that is part of the request / response cycle such as a Django View in `views.py`, make a call to dd sending it the contents of a variable to inspect.
+5. From a file that is part of the request-response cycle such as a Django View in `views.py`, make a call to `dd` passing it a variable to inspect.

     **views.py**
     ```python